-The development in crop distribution for 2005-2020 was analysed on the basis of the single payment registration.
+The development in crop distribution for 2005-2019 was analysed on the basis of the single payment registration.
 Figure 4.1 presents the results for cash crops, fodder crops and non-cultivated areas.
-The year 2005 was the first year with single-payment, and it was anticipated that the reporting of areas for this first year would be overestimated.
-Hereafter, the total reported agricultural area, including set-aside, decreased from approximately 2,757,000 ha in 2006 to 2,613,000 ha in 2020.
+The year 2005 was the first year with single payment, and it was anticipated that the reporting of areas for this first year would be overestimated.
+Hereafter, the total reported agricultural area, including set aside, decreased from approximately 2,757,000 ha in 2006 to 2,600,000 ha in 2019.

-The decrease in agricultural area of about 10,000 haper year is due to road construction, afforestation, urbanisation etc. During the years 2006-07, set-aside comprised about 160,000 ha.
-As from 2008, the set-aside obligation was suspended, and in 2008 and 2009 most set-aside areas were converted to cash crops, fodder crops and nature-like areas.
-Set-aside covered between 23,000 and 33,000 ha in the period 2015-2020 as setaside is an element in the Danish implementation of the EU Greening.
+The decrease in agricultural area of about 12,000 ha per year is due to road construction, afforestation, urbanisation etc. During the years 2006-07, set-aside comprised about 160,000 ha.
+As from 2008, the set aside obligation was suspended, and in 2008 and 2009 set aside areas were converted to cash crop, fodder crops and nature-like areas.
+Set aside covered between 23,000 and 32,000 ha in the period 2015-2019 as set aside is an element in the Danish implementation of the EU Greening.
 The area with cash crops and fodder crops has decreased slightly since 2012.